puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/management.md

 to different scenarios.

-You can run multiple copies of your app, and use a _rollout_ to gradually shift the traffic to new healthy Pods.
+You can run multiple copies of your app, and use a _rollout_ to gradually shift the traffic to new Pods.
 Eventually, all the running Pods would have the new software.

 This section of the page guides you through how to create and update applications with Deployments.